 Students react to discipline in different ways.
 The College wants resolution of issues, so that negative behaviour is reduced.
 Therefore, discipline is practised on a case-by-case basis within the context of the Biblical model - acknowledgement of error, showing repentance, seeking forgiveness, making restitution, and moving on with greater self-discipline and improved Christian character.
-The College's Behaviour Management Policy is available to parents directly from the front office or online.
+The College's Behaviour Management Policy is available to parents directly from the College office or SEQTA.